XanDev3/odin-blog-api/README.md

 ## Features

-- Create, Read and edit public posts.
+- CRUD operations on Blog posts.
-- Create, Read and edit public comments on those posts.
+- Create, Read, and Delete on public comments on those posts.
 - User authentication with passport and jwt.
 - Securing passwords using bcryptjs.
 - Schema validation using Mongoose.